brucou/-rxcc-state/README.md

 Such computations can often enough be modelized through an Extended Hierarchical State Transducer in a way that :

 - is economical (complexity of the transducer proportional to complexity of the computation)
-- is easy to reason about and communicate (the transducer can be visually represented, supporting both internal and external communication, and design specification and documentation)
+- is reasonably easy to reason about and communicate up to an intermediate scale (the transducer can be visually represented, supporting both internal and external communication, and design specification and documentation)
 - supports step-wise refinement and iterative development (control states can be refined into a hierarchy of substates)